obuyajr/Kitchenitto/README.md

 Kitchenitto is an open-source project and contributions are welcome.
 If you find a bug or have a feature request, please create a new issue on the GitHub repository.
 Kitchenitto Android Studio.

-obuyajr17@gmail.com
-Write a read me file for kitchenitto android studio

-README for Kitchenitto Android Studio Project Introduction
-Kitchenitto is an Android application that allows users to browse, search, and save recipes from a variety of sources.
-The app also includes a meal planner feature, where users can plan out their meals for the week and create a shopping list based on the ingredients needed.

 Installation
 To run Kitchenitto on your local machine, you will need to have Android Studio installed.
 Follow these steps to get started: